Budapestby VisitCity Guides

 Hearty Hungarian goulash exemplifies traditional dining at Visegrád's atmospheric restaurants

-Comfortable walking shoes are essential, as Visegrád involves considerable walking on uneven terrain, especially for reaching the Citadel.
-Sturdy trainers or light hiking boots work best.
-Layer clothing for changing weather conditions, as temperatures can vary significantly between the riverside town and exposed hilltop locations.
+Comfortable walking shoes are a must.
+You'll be doing lots of walking on uneven terrain, especially to reach the Citadel.
+Good trainers or light hiking boots work best.
+Layer your clothing because temperatures can change a lot between the riverside town and the exposed hilltop locations.

-Pack snacks and water for hiking adventures, as you may spend extended periods away from town amenities.
-A small daypack helps carry essentials while keeping hands free for photography and trail navigation.
+Pack snacks and water for hiking.
+You might spend long periods away from town amenities.
+A small daypack helps carry essentials while keeping your hands free for photos and trail navigation.

-Carry sufficient Hungarian Forints in cash, as smaller establishments, attraction entrances, and the ferry may not accept credit cards.
-The Citadel entrance fee and Nagymaros-Visegrád ferry historically required cash payment, making adequate HUF essential for a smooth visit.
+Bring enough Hungarian Forints in cash.
+Smaller places, attraction entrances, and the ferry might not take credit cards.
+We found that the Citadel entrance fee and Nagymaros-Visegrád ferry historically needed cash payment, so having enough HUF is important for a smooth visit.

 Stone-paved hallway with uneven flagstones and white stone walls in historic building